Chekanov's dichotomy in contact topology: Different measurements

-\begin{proof} (i) is trivial since for any strict contactomorphism, its associated conformal factor is always $0$. (ii) mainly comes from properties of conformal factors.
+\begin{proof} (i) is trivial since for any strict contactomorphism, its associated conformal factor is always $0$. (ii) follows from properties of conformal factors.
 If $g_{\phi}$ is the conformal factor of $\phi$, then $- g_{\phi}\circ \phi^{-1}$ is the conformal factor of $\phi^{-1}$, so

 Similarly, if $g_{\phi}$ and $g_{\psi}$ are conformal factors of $\phi$ and $\psi$ respectively, then $g_{\psi} \circ \phi + g_{\phi}$ is the conformal factor of $\psi \circ \phi$, so